starryzone/cosmos-webapp/README.md

 ## What's happening

 We are using the Keplr to sign a message using the private key stored in the wallet.
 This message will then be passed to the backend where it can be verified, and the backend can interact with a database / server / whatever and process as it pleases.

+## Local development

+If you're running a local server, you can specify a custom Starry backend with:

+    env REACT_APP_STARRY_BACKEND='http://localhost:8080' npm run start

 ## Helpful resources